andrewferlitsch/epipog-nosql/README.md

 # Executing

-This project has a builtin web server interface using Spring.io RESTful web service.
+This project has a command line interface and a builtin web server has a builtin web server interface using Spring.io RESTful web service.
 If you are not familiar with spring.io or using it to build a RESTful web service, a very good tutorial can be found
 at: http://spring.io/guides/gs/rest-service/ .

+## Command Line Interface

+## Web Service Interface

 The endpoints on the service act as a micro-service, where the action has persistence across micro-service invocations.

-## Starting the web server
+### Starting the web server

 	> java -jar build\libs\epipog-v1.1.jar

-## Making REST api calls to the packages
+### Making REST api calls to the packages

 Each package has its own URL endpoint: